Andlexex/StudentProject/Amazon/README.md

 # Implementation

-This contain the implementation of the amazon dataset for GAT, GCN, GI.
+This contain the implementation of the amazon dataset for directed edges, undirected edges, and random features.
+We used the GAT,GCN and the GIN model.
 # Dateset

 We used the Amazon Fashion subset of the amazon dataset.